hamdanbhatti/Num-Guessing-Game/README.md

 2. You'll be prompted to enter your guess.
 3. If your guess matches the computer's number, you win!
 4. If not, you can choose to continue playing or exit the game.
-5. Keep guessing until you get it right or decide to stop.<br>
+5. Keep guessing until you get it right or decide to stop.<br><br><br>
-This simple yet fun game is perfect for quick entertainment and testing your luck.
+  * This simple yet fun game is perfect for quick entertainment and testing your luck.
 It's created by Muhammad Hamdan and serves as a great example of interactive command-line applications using modern JavaScript technologies.